Home / Helpful Guides / Depreciation Recapture Tax

 Deferring Recapture with a 1031 Exchange

 A Section 1031 exchange under IRC Section 1031 lets you sell one investment property and buy another of equal or greater value without recognizing gain — including depreciation recapture.
-The tax isn’t eliminated; it’s deferred to the replacement property.
+The tax isn’t eliminated.
+It’s deferred to the replacement property.
 Your basis in the new property carries over the deferred gain.

 The rules are strict.
 You have 45 days to identify a replacement property and 180 days to close.
 The replacement must be “like-kind” (real property for real property — residential for commercial is fine).
-You need a qualified intermediary to hold the sale proceeds; you can’t touch the money yourself.
+You need a qualified intermediary to hold the sale proceeds.
+You can’t touch the money yourself.
 The IRS outlines the requirements in Publication 544 and the Form 8824 instructions.

 Investors who do serial 1031 exchanges can defer recapture indefinitely.
 And if the final property is held until death, the heirs receive a stepped-up basis under IRC Section 1014, potentially eliminating the deferred gain entirely.
 That’s one of the most powerful long-term strategies in real estate tax planning.